We can end homelessness in Melbourne, starting with ending rough sleeping by 2030

 Take steps in your workplace to become a more inclusive employer for people at risk of or experiencing homelessness.

 The Body Shop implemented Australia's first Open Hiring practice in 2021 seeking Christmas casual staff based on their potential not their past.
 They gained loyal permanent employees and started changing lives.
-Ikea and Dan Murphy's have since come on board - open Hiring can be a gamechanger!
-Find out more and consider the steps you could take at work.
+Ikea and Dan Murphy's have since come on board - open Hiring can be a game-changer.

 Spark change across our Melbourne